Sreeram5678/AI-Paper-Keyword-Extractor/README.md

 ## License

-This project is open source.
-Feel free to use, modify, and distribute according to your needs.
+Copyright (c) 2024 Sreeram Lagisetty.
+All rights reserved.

+This project is proprietary software.
+Unauthorized copying, distribution, or use of this software is strictly prohibited.

 ## Contributing